Rent A Room Relief - What is the Rent A Room Scheme?

 Additionally, the relief cannot be claimed if the homeowner or tenant is receiving income from other rental properties.

-Yes, you are required to declare rent-a-room income on your taxes.
+Yes, you are required to declare rental income income on your taxes.
 All of the rent received is considered taxable income and must be reported to the tax authorities.
 However, as a landlord, you are allowed a number of deductions that enable you to offset this rental income.

 If you only rent a portion of your home, then all expenses relating to the home must be adjusted based on the square footage of the rental space.